Treatment of prolactin in women. Clinical manifestations of elevated prolactin in women: causes and consequences for the body

 • luteinizing (LH).

-Additionally, the patient is prescribed tests for blood biochemistry.
-Doctors are interested in metabolic indicators and kidney and liver function.
+Additionally, the patient is prescribed blood biochemistry tests.
+Doctors are interested in metabolic rates and kidney and liver function.

 Hyperprolactinemia can cause high levels of: